How to Create your RO IEC Profile: RO Working Holiday & RO Young Professional

 The next question will be “Do you plan to do a work placement or internship as part of your studies?”
 For all our RO participants the answer here will be NO. No matter, if you are applying for RO Working Holiday or RO Young Professional, the answer must be NO, as per the image below:

-On the other hand, if you are applying for RO Young Professional, you must answer YES to the previous question “Do you have a signed letter of offer, contract of employment or internship agreement from an employer in Canada?”
+If you are applying for RO Young Professional, you must answer YES to the previous question “Do you have a signed letter of offer, contract of employment or internship agreement from an employer in Canada?”

 Once you have this information marked, you can go ahead and click “Next” as shown in the image below: